Where's the offense? This is the Giants' new reality

 It’s going to be difficult for the Giants to score points and make plays.
 They managed 177 total yards against the Seahawks.

 It’s a combination of everything.
 The Giants don’t have the pass-catching weapons they'd planned to have for quarterback Eli Manning, the offensive line can’t pass-protect for long and the run game, while better in recent weeks, doesn’t exactly strike fear into defenses.
-Manning also isn’t capable of putting this group on his shoulders and carrying it to respectability.
+Manning also isn’t capable of putting this group on his shoulders and carrying it.
 He doesn’t have the weapons or the mobility.

-It’s an ugly combination, one that couldn't be disguised by a strong defensive effort Sunday against the Seahawks.
+It’s an ugly combination that couldn't be disguised by a strong defensive effort Sunday against the Seahawks.

 The result is that Manning had 17 yards passing in the first half.
 He finished 19-of-39 for 134 yards and one touchdown.
 Engram accounted for 60 of those yards and the TD.

-The offensive struggles aren’t going away anytime soon.
+The offensive struggles aren’t going away.
 They were hidden in the stunning upset of the Broncos last week.
 But in that game, the Giants managed just 266 yards and 16 points on offense.
 (The other scoring was provided by Janoris Jenkins’ interception return for a touchdown.)

 On Sunday, the Giants were outgained 222 yards to 42 in the first half, yet -- incredibly -- still managed to lead 7-3.
 They were aided by several Seahawks implosions, but also saw rookie defensive end Avery Moss force a fumble early in the second quarter deep in Seattle territory that led to the Giants’ only touchdown.